Bosnia delays first postwar census as regions fail to cooperate

 Bosnia’s Muslims are campaigning to make sure members of their ethnic group declare themselves as such in the census, fearing otherwise the results will cement the effects of wartime ethnic cleansing, diminishing the so-called Bosniaks’ influence.

-The government cited among the reasons for the delay: data exchange between regional agencies, revision of questionaires, training of field staff and registering addresses.
+The government cited among the reasons for the delay: data exchange between regional agencies, revision of questionnaires, training of field staff and registering addresses.

 The census, originally planned for April this year and now due to be conducted between October 1 and October 15, may have ramifications for the complex system of ethnic power-sharing enshrined in the Dayton peace treaty that ended the fighting.